 A unique architectural feature of the Hall will be the entry portal on Oak Street.
 Visitors will enter through a portal adorned with panels, each engraved with the name of influential art historians of the past and present.
 The entrance will become a tribute to the individuals who have interpreted and written about art and artists for future generations.
 “Many museums and art centers celebrate artists by having their names of the facade – but no one has honored art historians – the scholars who interpret, explain and tell us the stories of those artists.
 I think they deserve thanks and recognition” said Jones.

-Construction on Paul and Linda DeBruce Hall is scheduled to begin in late spring.
+Construction on Paul and Linda DeBruce Hall is scheduled to finish in spring 2020.

 KCAI utterly condemns the ongoing racist treatment of Black Americans that has resulted in the recent deaths of George Floyd, Breonna Taylor, and Ahmaud Arbery, and in the continued murders, harassment, and prejudice that our Black community members face on a daily basis.